0x4007/rpc2/README.md

 # Remarks

-In the UI you can get my WXDAI balance on Gnosis Chain using the following values (network id, method, params):
+In the UI you can get my WXDAI balance on Gnosis Chain using the following values (network id, method, params).
+It was a quick experiment so don't mind the incorrect prefix regarding block number:

 ```
 100